worldcoin/orb-software/README.md

 ## First time Setup

 1. [Install nix][nix].
 This works for both mac and linux, windows is not supported.
-2. Create a [personal access token][PAC] from github to allow you to use private git repos over HTTPS.
+2. Create a [personal access token][pac] from github to allow you to use private git repos over HTTPS.
 3. Ensure that you have these lines in your `~/.config/nix/nix.conf`:

 ```
 experimental-features = nix-command flakes
 max-jobs = auto
 access-tokens = github.com=ghp_PUT_YOUR_PERSONAL_ACCESS_TOKEN_FROM_GITHUB_HERE
 ```

 4. Test everything works so far by running `nix flake metadata github:worldcoin/orb-core`.
 You should see a tree of info.
 If not, you probably don't have your personal access token set up right - post in #public-orb-software on slack for help.
 5. Install direnv: `nix profile install nixpkgs#direnv`
 6. [Hook direnv](https://direnv.net/docs/hook.html) into your shell.
 7. Tell direnv to use the nix flake with `cp .envrc.example .envrc`.
 You can customize this file if you wish.
 We recommend filling in your cachix token if you have one - if you are a team member, you can get this from 1Password.
 8. Run `direnv allow` in the repository's root directory.
 9. If you are on macos, run the following:

 ```
 brew install dbus
 brew service start dbus